Skip to main content

 What Workspace Skills Do

-plan from dataset -> create rollout -> run local eval -> debug failures -> prepare training
+plan from dataset -> create rollout -> submit evaluation run -> debug failures -> prepare training run

 When to Use This Path